The Lord of Broken Stars

 Mallon let himself fall through the clouds as his robe billowed around him.
-He raised his hands and angled his body towards the source of the aura, which was buried beneath the clouds.
+He raised his hands and angled his body toward the source of the aura, which was buried beneath the clouds.
 He was confident that his inertia redirection magic would easily allow him to land with the comfort of a songbird upon the ground beneath him.
 He momentarily considered smashing into the automated mine, but decided against it for the given moment.
 He was curious to see the object of his host's interests, even if he should decide to destroy it later.

 Looking to the rapidly approaching surface, Mallon beheld a vast, circular crater occupied by a distinctively artificial grid pattern of incandescent lights that shimmered like a swarm of nocturnal insects.
-While the entire facility was automated, he presumed the lights were for assisting pilots hauling raw ore to the cities and supplies to the surface.
+Though the entire facility was automated, he presumed the lights were for assisting pilots hauling raw ore to the cities and supplies to the surface.
 He descended swiftly, observing the geography that cinctured the luminescent grid.
 The lights were placed on towers overlooking avenues as wide as rivers.
 Structures of stone and unknown alloys intermingled with crystals and rubble mounts.
-The tops of shafts extended into riven clefts of titanic crystals, before they vanished in the sepulchral darkness beneath.
+The tops of shafts extended into riven clefts of titanic crystals before they vanished in the sepulchral darkness beneath.
 Portions of the riven ground contained bodies of fluid, lakes of acid that pooled like morning dew between ruined buildings.
 From his ever decreasing altitude, the sorcerer saw the mines were unmistakably built around the ruins of a crashed floating city.

 The Second Doom of Otar

-The mining automatons assumed a martial formation as they marched towards the nearest spire.
+The mining automatons assumed a martial formation as they marched toward the nearest spire.
 Those clutching manual tools formed a wedge at the front of the mass, while those with the more complex apparatuses formed ranks at the rear.
 Mallon had forgotten many of the battles of his youth, but he had seen enough war to recognize rudimentary tactics.
-The rogue machines marched away on patrol in an almost-human gait.
+The rogue machines marched away on patrol in an almost human gait.
 He considered destroying them in a spectacular fashion, such as bringing the nearby spire crashing down on them, but he caught sight of another moving object.

 The small spherical craft which he had seen earlier emerged from a nearby lake of acid, and a smaller construct emerged from an unseen door.
 It waded out of the noxious fluid with little haste, as it was covered by a layer of armor that was slightly larger than the guards that had escorted him throughout Tekron.
 In its hands was a suitably enlarged rifle with an enlarged trigger for its solitary digit.
 The weapon shifted as the construct advanced, and Mallon immediately sensed a familiar presence behind it.
-He made eye contact with it, and heard it respond as it cautiously advanced towards him.
+He made eye contact with it and heard it respond as it cautiously advanced toward him.

 "Greetings, wizard," said the melodic, telepathic voice of Advocate Cort.
 "I'm pleased to see you survived.
-I would apologize for your rough treatment at the hands of the Cognitor.
+I would like to apologize for your rough treatment at the hands of the Cognitor.
 He means well, but lacks the more subtle touches of human interaction."

 While Mallon drew the mental image of Cort as a sandy-haired youth in a Mindguard uniform too baggy for his stature, he recalled he had not physically seen the youth in any form until now.